Business Banking Secured Loan T&Cs

 - Tell us immediately (by secure email) if anything in the loan application, loan agreement or a security document is misleading or incorrect, if any breach of the contract occurs, or if any default event occurs or has potential to occur.

 - Provide us with all the relevant documents relating to the secured assets, including deeds and insurance policies.

-- Pay all outgoings relating to the secured assets (including taxes, fees, licence duties and insurance premiums) and provide us with evidence of payment on request.
+- Pay all outgoings relating to the secured assets (including taxes, fees, ground rents, service charges, licence duties and insurance premiums) and provide us with evidence of payment on request.

 - Promptly obtain all consents or authorisations necessary to enable you to perform your obligations under the contract.

 You agree that during the term of the contract you won’t: